euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was experimenting other cors configuration options, also cookie-parser.

 **Thoughts**: I will spend more time trying the things, feeling better about what I am doing.

+### Day 50: January 26, 2021

+**Today's Progress**: Today was trying to implement to upload file by drag and drop with react-dropzone.

+**Thoughts**: It is a react hook very good for learn more about hooks.